Animal Humane Society will open at 2 p.m. on Tuesday, May 23. We will resume regular business hours the following day.

 Animal Humane Society is a private, nonprofit organization that relies completely on private donations and its own fundraising abilities to operate.
 We receive no federal, state or government funding or any funds from any national animal welfare organizations.

-All adoptions are subject to an administrative fee and Minnesota sales tax.
-The administrative fee –$20 for dogs and cats and $5 for rabbits, birds, and critters – helps cover some of the costs associated with processing adoptions and provides revenue to support the animal adoption program and new initiatives.
+Adoptions are subject to an administrative fee and Minnesota sales tax.
+The administrative fee — $20 for dogs and cats and $5 for rabbits, birds, and critters — helps cover some of the cost associated with processing adoptions and provides revenue that supports the animal adoption program and new initiatives at AHS.

 Canine and feline adoption fees include:

 Rabbit, ferret, and chinchilla adoption fees include:

 At AHS, we use a variable fee schedule to assign adoption fees.
 This fee schedule takes into account the animal’s age, breed, and size.

 Some types of dogs and cats are less common and have a higher demand, so their fee might be higher.
 Other types of dogs and cats are more common, or are older, or have other factors that may make it more difficult to find them a home.
 A variable fee allows animals that are adopted quickly to provide a financial legacy to other animals that have special needs and/or remain at the shelter longer.